On quantum separation of variables beyond fundamental representations: Q-operator and quantum spectral curve

 \subsection{Reconstruction of the $Q$-operator}

-On the basis of the results derived in the SoV framework we can present a reconstruction of the $Q$-operator in terms of the elements of the monodromy matrix, more precisely it holds:
+On the basis of the results derived in the SoV framework we can present a reconstruction of the $Q$-operator in terms of the (fused) transfer matrices, more precisely it holds: